Celebrate the Spirit and Adventure of Sled Dog Racing

 3. Teams with equal times shall be awarded the high finishing position.
 The purse for the tied place and the next lower place shall be combined and divided equally.

 4. Teams crossing the finish line are required to continue beyond the finish line to avoid delaying other arriving teams.
-Your bib will be collected at the end of the chute.
+Your bib will be collected at your dog truck.

 TRAIL RULES